jebrian1996/m3-markdown/exercise-3/README.md

 See `complete` branch for answers.

 #cd
-The 'cd' command is used to move into different directory to search files.
+The `cd` command is used to move into different directory to search files.

-'''
+``
 cd Desktop/Documents
-'''
+``

-Here's some more information about the 'cd' command:
+Here's some more information about the `cd` command:

-- It can be used to go up the directory using the '..' code
+- It can be used to go up the directory using the `..` code
-- You can go all the way up the directory using the '~' command'
+- You can go all the way up the directory using the `~` command